dash16/homebridge-cync-app/README.md

 - Node.js 20 or newer
 - Homebridge v1.8.0 or newer
 - A GE Cync account
-- At least one compatible Cync Wi-Fi device on the network
+- At least one compatible Cync device available in the Cync app

 ---